Download.it search icon

 Cons

-• Occasional map rendering issues
+• Built-in map sometimes suffers from rendering issues

-Performance and Functionality
+Features and Functionality

 Pros